Gerry Kandelaars: Politics

 Kandelaars previously worked for Labor MP Robyn Geraghty.
 He gained Labor preselection to the Legislative Council in a joint sitting of the Parliament of South Australia on 13 September 2011 to replace outgoing MLC Paul Holloway.

-A moderate member of the Labor Right faction, he advocates gay rights.
+A moderate member of the Labor Right faction, he advocated for gay rights.

-Kandelaars has expressed dismay at prejudice towards migrants in South Australian society and condemned Liberal Senator Cory Bernardi for his support of Dutch far-right politician Geert Wilders.
+Kandelaars expressed dismay at prejudice towards migrants in South Australian society and condemned Liberal Senator Cory Bernardi for his support of Dutch far-right politician Geert Wilders.

 Kandelaars affirmed his commitment to the union movement, saying "I am still a member of the union today and proud of the difference it and other unions have made and continue to make to the lives of ordinary workers.
 Despite the thinking of some in this place, unions continue to play an important role in our society".

 Kandelaars resigned from parliament on 17 February 2017 to care for his sick wife, which created a casual vacancy and subsequent appointment.
 The vacancy was filled by Justin Hanson.